averymcginnis/projects/README.md

-# projects
+# Projects
-A collection of things I have built
+A collection of things I have built over the years!